openedx/docs.openedx.org/source/developers/how-tos/get-ready-for-python-dev.rst

      make test

    Depending on the repository this might run not just unit tests, but also linters and other quality checks.
-The Makefile may also define a more comprehensive ``test-all`` target.
+The Makefile may also define ``make quality`` for code quality checks, or even a comprehensive ``test-all`` target.

 #.
 Make a branch for your changes::